Chapter 11

 Key features: Integrations with leading design platforms, remote testing, surveys, IA testing, real-time reports, question repository, collaboration features, pre-built templates

-Pricing: Free for one project and 300 viewable responses/year, then from $75 per month
+Pricing: Free for one project and five seats per month, then from $99 per month

 2. Loop11